 Sunflower oils are cheaper oils that can be used for just about any purpose.
 Their light taste makes these oils good substitutes for butter or margarine in most recipes.
 Unfortunately, these oils are polyunsaturated, which is really unhealthy.
 Use sparingly.

 Flaxseed oil is an excellent source of omega-3 fatty acids.
 You can use it for salads but don’t cook with it.
 It should be kept in the fridge otherwise it could go rancid.

 Apple cider vinegar is the best choice for adding some acidity to your salads.
 It has been praised as a miracle food, from helping with weight loss to controlling blood sugar and lowering cholesterol.

 Umeboshi vinegar is made from Japanese pickled plums.
 Its powerful acidity has a great alkalinizing effect on the body, neutralizing fatigue, stimulating the digestion, and promoting the elimination of toxins.
-It is also used as a hangover cure in far east.
+It is also used as a hangover cure in the far east.

-Balsamic vinegar – The real balsamic vinegar is really expensive and in stores they usually sell imitation of the balsamic vinegar, which is basically cheap wine vinegar with coloring added to it.
+Balsamic vinegar – The real balsamic vinegar is really expensive and in stores, they usually sell imitation of the balsamic vinegar, which is basically cheap wine vinegar with coloring added to it.
 We like it but don’t use it as much for the reasons above.